Core vs Socket Basics

 Open CPU settings

-In the EDBB VPS Portal, open your VPS and switch to the Settings tab.
+In the EDBB control panel, open your VPS and switch to the Settings tab.
 Locate the CPU Cores vs Sockets control.

 Pick the layout

 Choose whether you want multiple sockets or multiple cores.
-The portal automatically maps your vCPU allotment to the selected layout.
+The Control Panel automatically maps your vCPU allotment to the selected layout.

 Tip: Before adjusting topology, confirm your OS and application licensing terms to avoid unintended compliance issues.